kaelemc/vrnetlab/cisco/iol-l2/README.md

 ## Usage

-You can define the image easily and use it in a topolgy.
+You can define the image easily and use it in a topology.

 ```yaml
 # topology.clab.yaml